 Effects of climate change

-This means New Zealand is likely to experience more frequent and higher intensity rainfall along the western coasts, particularly in the South Island.
-Flooding from rivers that originate in the mountains will likely increase in frequency and duration.
-Rivers that originate in the foothills of the eastern side of both islands are likely to receive less rain (Fig. 3; current rainfall; Fig. 5; projected rainfall).
+This means New Zealand will experience more frequent and higher intensity rainfall along the western coasts, particularly in the South Island.
+Flooding from rivers that originate in the mountains will likely increase in intensity.
+Rivers that originate in the foothills of the eastern side of both islands are likely to receive less rain (Fig. 4; current rainfall; Fig. 6; projected rainfall).
 However, short periods of extreme rainfall may occur anywhere, resulting in an increased risk of pluvial flooding.
 This type of high rainfall is associated with an increasing number and duration of atmospheric rivers.

 “Flooding is New Zealand’s most frequent damaging natural hazard.
 Insurance claim statistics indicate damaging flood events have been increasing since the late 20th century.
 Future climate change will cause sea levels to rise and could increase heavy rainfall events potentially increasing flood inundation hazard.
 When coupled with urban development in or near active floodplains they would expose New Zealand to more frequent damage and disruption from flood hazard events leading to higher economic losses.” – NIWA